Clinical Trial VICCPHI1394

 • Male or female patients, >18 years of age, able to understand and give written informed consent.

-• Histologically or cytologically confirmed epithelial adenocarcinoma of one of the following types:
+• Histologically or cytologically confirmed epithelial cancer of one of the following types:

 • Stage IV (metastatic) disease.